How to use voice control in the car

 Here's just the tip of the iceberg:

 - Check your voicemail: If you couldn't catch a call, find out what you missed by saying, "Play last voicemail."

-- Text a contact: If you compose a text for someone in your contact list, Siri or Google Assistant will double-check that the message is correct before sending it, so that your Mom doesn't receive a text that says, "Hey, I have a fish on my head," That is, unless you want her to.
+- Text a contact: If you compose a text for someone in your contact list, Siri or Google Assistant will double-check that the message is correct before sending it.

 - Listen to your texts: "Read last text message" will prompt Siri or Google Assistant to walk you through your latest messages (and give you the opportunity to reply).
 The more specific your command, the better the results.

 - Set a reminder, an alarm, or dictate a brilliant thought for later: A lot of important thoughts come to you while you're driving.
 Use voice control to make sure you don't forget them.

 - Check business hours: Save yourself from driving someplace only to be greeted with a "Closed" sign by asking for an establishment's business hours on the way there.

 - Check the weather: Driving to a hiking trail?
 Siri or Google Assistant can tell you whether to bring that extra layer or leave it in the car.